paulipa/sico-wiki/community/coalition-corporations/yamug.md

 ♠ Skill Plans & Books
 ♠ SRP
 ♠ Corp Wiki
+♠ Blueprint library for newbros to run copies from
 ♠ Access to an ingame group chat that contains players to answer your questions.
 ♠ Access to a joint discord that contains our own area plus a help channel that is seen by experienced players that can offer game advice.